 Labor Leaders Criticised.

-At the last election certain leaders of organized labor made a violent and sweeping attack upon the entire jud dary of the country, an attack couched in such terms as to include the most upright, honest band broad-minded judges, no less than those of narrower Last year, before the house com mittee on judiciary, these s labor leaders formulated their mands, specifying the bill that contained them, refusing all compromise, stating they wisned the principle of that bill or nothing.
-They insisted on a provision that in a labor dispute no injunction should issue except protect a property right, and specifically provided that the right to carry on business should not be construed as a property right; and in a second provision their bill made legal in a labor dis pute any act or agreement by or between two or more persons that would not have been unlawful if done by a single person.
-In other words, this hill legalized blacklisting and boycotting in every form, legalizing, for instance, those forms of the secondary boycott which the anthracite coal strike con mission so unreservedly condemned; while the right to carry on a business was explicitly taken out from under that protection which the law throws over property.
-The demand was made that there should be trial by jury in impairing the authority of the courts.
-All this represented a course of policy which, if carried out, would mean the enthronement of class privilege in its crudest and most brutal form, and the destruction of one of the most essential functions of the judicary in all civillized lands.
+At the last election certain leaders o organized labor made a violent and sweeping attack upon the entire indiciary of the country, an attack couched in such terms as to include the most upright, honest and broad-minded udges, no less than those of narrower mind and more restricted outlook Last year, before the house committee on judiciary. labor leaders formulated their despecifying the bill mands. contained them, refusing all compromise, stating they wished the principle of that bill or nothing.
+They insisted on a provision that in a labor dispute no injunction should issue except to protect a property right, and specifically provided that the right to carry on business should not be construed as a property right; and in a second provision their bill made legal in a labor dispute any act or agreement by or be tween two or more persons that would not have been unlawful if done by a single person.
+In other words, this bill legalized blacklisting and boycotting in every form, legalizing, for instance, those forms of the secondary boycott which the anthracite coal strike commission so unreservedly condemned; while the right to carry on a business was explicitly taken out from under that protection which the law throws over property.
+The demand was made that there should be trial by jury in contempt cases, thereby most seriously impairing the authority of the courts All this represented a course of policy which, if carried out, would mean the enthronement of class privilege in its crudest and most brutal form, and the destruction of one of the most essential functions of the judicary in all civilized lands.

-The violence of the crusade for this legislation, and its complete failure, illustrate two truths which it is essential our people should learn.
-In the first place, they ought to teach the workingman, the laborer, the wageworker, that by demanding what is improper and impossible he plays into the hands of his foes.
-Such a crude and vicious attack upon the courts, even if it were temporarily successful, would inevitably in the end cause a violent reaction and would band the great mass of citizens together, forcing them to stand by all the judges, competent and incompetent alike, rather than to see the wheels of justice stopped.
-The wageworkers, the workingmen, the laboring men of the country by the way in which they repudiated the effort to get them to cast their votes in response to an appeal to class hatred. have emphasized their sound patriotism and Americanism.
-Such an attitude is an object lesson in good citizenship to the entire nation.
+The violence of the crusade for this legislation, and its complete failure, illustrate two truths which it is essen tial our people should learn.
+In the first place, they ought to teach the that they shall serve all people with workingman, the laborer, the wageworker, that by demanding what is improper and impossible he plays into the hands of his foes.
+Such a crude and vicious attack upon the courts, even if it were temporarily successful, would inevitably in the end cause a violent reaction and would hand the great mass of citizens together, forcing them to stand by all the judges, competent and incompetent alike, rather than to see the wheels of justice stopped.
+The wageworkers, the workingmen. the laboring men of the country by the way in which they repudiated the effort to get them to cast their votes in response to an appeal to class hatred. have emphasized their sound patriotism and Americanism.
+Such an attitude is an object lesson in good citizenship to the entire nation Judicial System Sound.